From the very first track, Kesha’s comeback album “Rainbow” is clearly different from anything she’s made before.

 The way the song builds feels symbolic of the singer’s evolution over the past five years as she’s become visibly healthier, happier, more honest and assertive.
 The sentimental piano paired with strings and then a choir is an arrangement as beautiful as it has been to watch it all happen.
 If there was one song to sum up the journey Kesha’s been on with her fans, this is the one.

 In the midst of the fun is what will predictably be one of the most talked-about songs on the album; Kesha enlists country music icon Dolly Parton to cover “Old Flames (Can’t Hold A Candle To You).”
-Parton took the song, which was written by Kesha’s mother, songwriter Pebe Sebert, to the top of country charts back in 1980.
+Parton took the song, which was also written by Sebert, to the top of country charts back in 1980.
 Thirty-seven years later, she and Kesha pull of a heart-wrenchingly gorgeous, albeit surprising duet with even more emotion than when Kesha first covered it in 2013.

 Finally, “Spaceship” closes out the album with one more western, folk-infused tune in spite of its galactic title.
 Such influences may seem random, but Kesha has been covering artists like Dolly Parton and Bob Dylan since the start of her career, and it looks like she’s finally free to give those styles a try.
 As for the outer space theme, she’s long made music based on her belief in being made up of stardust.